Microsoft Azure Architect Technologies – Exam AZ-300

 Public and Private IPs

 In this lesson we take a look at the two types of IP addresses: public and private.
 Within Azure, a public IP address is an independent resource which can be assigned to other network services, providing public accessibility.
 Private IP addresses, on the other hand, are typically sub-configuration items of various services themselves.
-Commands used in this lesson: Get NIC info: $nic1 = Get-AzureRmNetworkInterface -ResourceGroupName vnet1rg -Name nic1Get public IP info: $pubip = Get-AzureRmPublicIpAddress -ResourceGroupName lab01rg -name pubip01Get NIC IP Config: $nic1.ipconfigurations, $nic1.ipconfigurationsGet public IP of NIC IP configuration 0: $nic1.ipconfigurations.PublicIPAddressAssign public IP: $nic1.ipconfigurations.PublicIPAddress = $pubipSet updated configuration: Set-AzureRmNetworkInterface -NetworkInterface $nic1
+Commands used in this lesson: Please note: Microsoft has updated PowerShell with a new, but very similar module for managing Azure.
+The concepts in this video are still correct.
+An update is planned to include the new PowerShell modules.
+Get NIC info: $nic1 = Get-AzureRmNetworkInterface -ResourceGroupName vnet1rg -Name nic1Get public IP info: $pubip = Get-AzureRmPublicIpAddress -ResourceGroupName lab01rg -name pubip01Get NIC IP Config: $nic1.ipconfigurations, $nic1.ipconfigurationsGet public IP of NIC IP configuration 0: $nic1.ipconfigurations.PublicIPAddressAssign public IP: $nic1.ipconfigurations.PublicIPAddress = $pubipSet updated configuration: Set-AzureRmNetworkInterface -NetworkInterface $nic1

 Network security within Azure Virtual Networks (VNets) is primarily achieved through the use of Network Security Groups (NSGs).
 In this lesson we'll discuss and configure NSGs, and specifically consider the following: The flow of traffic when no NSGs are appliedThe flow of traffic when an NSG is applied to a NICThe flow of traffic when an NSG is applied to a NIC and a subnet Important note: It is important to be mindful of the differences between a public IP using the basic SKU, compared to the standard SKU as mentioned in the Public and Private IP Addressing lesson.
 When you use the basic SKU and use no NSGs, all traffic is allowed.
 When you use the standard SKU and use no NSGs, all traffic is denied.